China warns Hong Kong protesters of severe repercussions | DW | 06.08.2019

 Demonstrators in Hong Kong should not underestimate China's "immense strength," a government official has warned.
 Unrest has reached new levels in recent days and punishment is "only a matter of time."

-China's ruling Communist Party on Tuesday issued a stark warning to the "behind-the-scenes masterminds" over continued demonstrations in Hong Kong, saying that "those who play with fire will perish by it."
+China issued a stark warning to the "behind-the-scenes masterminds" on Tuesday over continued demonstrations in Hong Kong, saying that "those who play with fire will perish by it."

 At a press briefing in Beijing, Yang Guang, spokesman for the Hong Kong and Macao Affairs Office of the State Council, said that central government has "immense strength" and that punishment for those behind the demonstrations is "only a matter of time."